Country of Singapore

 Built in 1978, the first wave of street hawkers in post-independence Singapore, many from Chinatown’s Hokien Street, moved to Hong Lim Food Centre.
 Foods mainly served are Chinese, Malay and Indian.
 The prices are cheap.
 The quality of the food is excellent.
 The portions are huge.
 And, the tastes and flavors are extraordinary!

-Many of the vendors are families that have been operating their businesses 20 years or more, so there’s an intrinsic pride and heritage that you get here unlike when you dine at the fancy restaurants.
+Many of the vendors are families that have been operating their businesses 20 years or more.
+Some are street foods of Singapore.
+While others operate in hawker centers or both.
+There’s distinctively an intrinsic pride and heritage that you get here unlike when you dine at the fancy restaurants.
 Recipes represent a legacy that is passed from generation to generation.

 And, everyone we encountered went out of their way to answer questions and tell us about their featured dishes.
 There was definitely some hometown and family pride glowing on their faces!
 The only thing ‘fast food’ about this was standing and waiting for your order to be cooked to perfection right in front of your eyes.